-The President summarized that this thematic area had evaluated the target group of approximately 85 states that do not adhere to the Metre Convention and discussed ways to include them without the existing Member States incurring any additional costs.
+The President summarized that this thematic area had evaluated the target group of approximately 85 states that do not adhere to the Metre Convention and that are not Associates of the CGPM and discussed ways to include them without the existing Member States incurring any additional costs.
 This work towards establishing a new category of adherence had been mandated by Resolution 6 of the 27th CGPM (2022).
 The initial proposal was to establish a category of 'Affiliates to the CGPM'.
 However, following legal advice, it was established that the term 'affiliates' is used in other IOs to designate industrial partners, rather than states, and this could lead to misinterpretations.

 The Director said that the adherence models in other IOs, including the United Nations, has been reviewed with the conclusion that the status of 'observer' is used in similar situations.
 This would equate to the status of 'Observer of the CGPM' if it were to be adopted by the BIPM.
 The creation of 'Observer of the CGPM' status would have benefits to both the observer and the BIPM.
 For example, observer status would be equally applicable to both IOs and states.
 This would have the benefit of allowing organizations such as the World Meteorological Organization (WMO) to attend meetings of the CGPM as official observers.
-The Director recalled that the motivation behind the plan for universal adherence to the Metre Convention is that the SI and UTC are used globally by all countries, yet there remain 85 countries that do not adhere to the Metre Convention.
+The Director recalled that the motivation behind the plan for universal adherence to the Metre Convention is that the SI and UTC are used globally by all countries, yet there remain 85 countries that do not adhere to the Metre Convention and that are not Associates of the CGPM.
 These countries should be engaged with the BIPM so that they receive updates about changes to the SI and information about UTC.
 The 85 states could become engaged in the work of the BIPM at meetings of the CGPM, through observer status, with no additional costs to the existing Member States.
 P. Richard recalled that the CIPM bureau had discussed the potential for confusion between the use of 'Observer of the CGPM' and the other uses of observer status, for example in the Consultative Committees (CCs).
 The Director replied that he is part of a group, which includes several CIPM members, who will examine the role of observers in the CCs in mid-2024.

-The CIPM discussed the possible creation of 'Observer of the CGPM' status for the 85 states that do not adhere to the Metre Convention and for IOs and there was general agreement on the proposal.
+The CIPM discussed the possible creation of 'Observer of the CGPM' status for the 85 states that do not adhere to the Metre Convention and that are not Associates of the CGPM and for IOs and there was general agreement on the proposal.